RufasGate is a first-person (you are the pusher) 3D sokoban puzzle game within a Stargate/Portal fantasy setting.

-The Zero Point Modules [ZPMs] that you find lying around provide power to the portal guns.
-You can shoot these guns at most walls to create a wormhole, a shortcut through space-time.
-But, in order to empower the portal guns, all cylindrical ZPMs must be bumped onto their base receptacles.
-Not easy!
-Note that you can only PUSH the ZPMs.
+While exploring a remote south-seas island you find an operational stargate that lures you into a curious sequence of dungeons.
+Your escape will depend upon the logical rearrangement of weird power cells, called Zero Point Modules [ZPMs], that can roll in only two directions.
+You can shoot your portal guns at the dungeon walls to create a wormhole escape.
+But, in order to activate it, all of the ZPMs must be bumped into their sockets.
+Now, you can only PUSH the ZPMs.
 That means you will fail if you roll one into a corner or against a wall.

 In level 2 there is a modern implementation (glsl v330 core) of reflective water using environmental cubemaps.
 Such a coding example, that does not use OpenGL-deprecated functions, is hard to find.
 Thus, RufasGate is also a testbed for learning/illustrating various modern OpenGL techniques including cubemaps, water reflections, sound, and glsl shader capabilities.
 And for anyone planning to use SDL2, it illustrates key-mapping, to get improved keyboard responsiveness from SDL.